ZWieseDev/UniCareOS/README.md

 Upload the binary to S3 (encrypted).

-Fire a SubmitMedicalRecordTx on‐chain with the resulting S3 URL, metadata, and operatorDid.
+Fire a SubmitMedicalRecordTx onâ€chain with the resulting S3 URL, metadata, and operatorDid.

 Wallet & DID Support
 We follow W3C DID standards.
-Each user’s DID Document (public key, endpoints) is stored in a lightweight on‐chain registry.
+Each userâ€™s DID Document (public key, endpoints) is stored in a lightweight onâ€chain registry.

 Wallet Options: